ProgramCOVID-19 Federal Assistance e311

 The relevant reporting requirements for recipients of EDA’s Competitive Tourism Grant are outlined in the Fiscal Year 2021 ARP Travel, Tourism, and Outdoor Recreation Notice of Funding Opportunity – Executive Summary (“the Notice”).

 Further, the Notice includes a table that outlines the requirements for completing an application.
-There are no application submission deadlines; however, because applications are reviewed on a rolling basis, the suggested application submission date is March 12, 2022; notably, funding is not guaranteed for submissions received after January 31, 2022.
+There are no application submission deadlines; however, because applications are reviewed on a rolling basis, there are multiple suggested application submission dates in different documents; the one-pager released by EDA lists March 15, 2022, while the Notice advises submitting applications by January 31, 2022.

 - Submit financial, progress, and impact reports with the terms and conditions of the grant award, generally less than semi-annually.
 All project progress and financial reports must be submitted to the applicable EDA program officer in an electronic format to be determined at the time of award.